hashgraph/stablecoin-studio/contracts/README.md

 These are the folders you can find in this project:

  - `contracts`: The folder with the solidity files.
 Inside this folder you can also find the *hts-precompile* and the *extensions* folders presented in the **[Overview](#Overview)** section.
+ - `docs`: Detailed documentation for each smart contract in the "contracts" folder.
  - `scripts`: Typescript files used to create new stable coins.
 These files are used when testing.
  - `test`: Typescript tests files.
  - `typechain-types`: The most important thing in this folder are contract factories which are used not only for testing, but also by any other project importing the stable coin solution.
 The content of this folder is autogenerated by `hardhat-abi-exporter` plugin whenever the user compiles the contracts.